Geta/ResursBank/README.md

 To setup your own demo environment (local or otherwise): [local demo setup](docs/local-demo-setup.md).

+### Quicksilver

+Here's a step by step guide on how to add it to a new Quicksilver site: [Integrate to Quicksilver](docs/Integrate-to-quicksilver.md)

 ## Release notes

 * [Changes in version 1.0.0.0](docs/release-notes-1.md)